makemebig23/Projekt/Readme.md

 # Projekt

-Python application for object detectiona and character recognition using kivy for gui and tenserflow for object recognition .
+Python application for object detection and character recognition using kivy for gui and tenserflow for object recognition .

 ----------------------------------------